 the requested billing is necessary or advisable to assure continuance of the enrollee's

 SMI (e.g., an enrollee is not mentally or physically able to manage their own financial

 affairs or does not have the means to pay their premiums).

 The enrollee or a prospective payer need not initiate a request for third party billing.

 The field office (FO) should be alerted to situations (including the initial interview)

-in which it is clear that an enrollee cannot pay his/her premiums and will need assistance.
+in which it is clear that an enrollee cannot pay their premiums and will need assistance.

 The FO will try to locate a person who will pay premiums to assure that the enrollee

-gets full benefit of his/her SMI coverage.
+gets full benefit of their SMI coverage.
 (See HI 00825.000 for FO assistance pending the selection of someone to assist the enrollee.)